In this article

 Gelatin use in the pharmaceutical industry

-Used as a coating and as capsules.
+Used as a coating and in capsules.

 Gelatin use in photography